 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-Kroger pickup (previously called “Kroger Clicklist”), is a great way to save on groceries because you can use coupons while avoiding going into the store.
+Kroger pickup (previously called “Kroger Clicklist,” ignore me if I slip back into calling it this), is a great way to save on groceries because you can use coupons while avoiding going into the store.
 The result?
 Convenience — plus savings!

-Redeem Ibotta, Checkout51 offers (and more) for extra savings.
+Redeem Ibotta and Checkout 51 offers (and more) for extra savings.

 You’ll get a traditional receipt from Kroger, so you should have no problem using it for all of these rebate apps.

-Take a picture of your receipt and upload it to Fetch Rewards.
-You’ll get points just for uploading your receipt and Fetch Rewards will automatically add more points if you bought brands they’re currently offering bonus points for.
+- Fetch Rewards: You’ll get points just for uploading your receipt, and Fetch Rewards will automatically add more points if you bought brands they’re currently offering bonus points for.

-Earn up to 2,500 “kicks” through Shopkick when you buy qualifying products and take a picture of your Kroger receipt.
-Kicks are points that translate into gift cards when you’ve earned enough of them.
-You can also earn kicks by scanning products in-store that you don’t intend to buy.
+- Shopkick: Earn “kicks” or points that translate into gift cards.
+You can also earn kicks by scanning products in store that you don’t intend to buy.

 If your items are out of stock, Kroger will give you an upgrade.